A Weyl geometric scalar field approach to the dark sector: Other regimes

 \subsubsection{Higgs portal and the gravity sector}

 The assumption of conformal coupling of the (real) Higgs field $s$ is not compulsory in WdST; in the light of the standard kinetic term of the SM Higgs field it even seems implausible.
 In the present framework it would be no problem to implement a long range real valued scalar field $s$ with a standard kinetic term $ L^{(s\, kin)} = - \frac{\bar{\alpha}}{2} D_{\nu}sD^{\nu}s \, $ and $\bar{\alpha}=1$.
-But here we confine ourselves to the even simpler assumption that $s$ is nothing but a scalar function expressing the {\em expectation value of the Higgs field} (\ref{eq definition s}) without a kinetic term of its own at the classical level, while the gravitational scalar field $\phi$ couples to the Higgs sector by the common biquadratic potential (\ref{eq biquadratic potential}).
+Here we confine ourselves to the even simpler assumption that $s$ is a scalar function expressing the {\em expectation value of the Higgs field} (\ref{eq definition s}) without a proper field dynamics at the classical level and thus without a kinetic term of its own.
+The gravitational scalar field $\phi$, on the other hand, couples to the Higgs sector by the common biquadratic potential (\ref{eq biquadratic potential}).
 Spoken metaphorically the gravitational scalar field enters the {\em Higgs portal} and connects the gravity sector with the Higgs field \citep{Bernal_ea:2019}.